-In the early years, at the height of the sandalwood trade, Paper Collar Creek was a meeting point for the sandalwood cutters as they travelled between the hinterland and the port.
-When they headed to town, they would dress up their shirts with collars made of paperbark to impress the ladies, and then discard the paper collar near the creek on the way back.
+Borden boasts one of the largest working traditional windmills in Australia and a mountain of grain in a staggeringly huge grain storage facility.
+At the height of the sandalwood trade, Paper Collar Creek was a meeting point for the sandalwood cutters.
+When they headed to town, they would dress up their shirts with collars made of paperbark to impress the ladies.

 Borden Attractions